 Professor Abhay Rane was appointed an Officer of the Order of the British Empire in the New Year 2014 Honours List for services to laparoscopic urology.

-As Honorary Senior Lecturer, University of Edinburgh, he regularly supervises MSc students.
+He regularly supervises MSc students.
 A tutor on the MSc and FRCS (Urol) courses, he serves as an examiner of the Intercollegiate Membership of the Royal College of Surgeons and FRCS(Urol) exit examination for British urologists in training.

 He has conducted a number of British, European and North American symposia/masterclasses in laparoscopic surgery as Course Director.

 Professor Rane is on the Editorial Board of the British Journal of Urology International and the Journal of Endourology.
 He is an article reviewer for 12 urological journals.
 He was recently awarded citations two years in a row in the roll of honour as a top reviewer for the British Journal of Urology International.

 He is current chairman of SLUG (Southern Laparoscopic Urology Group), a peer review group, to promote safe laparoscopic urological practice.
 Current Co-Chairman of the LESS and NOTES Working Group of the Endourological Society, he also is a member of the Awards Committee.

 He was Chairman of the Surrey, West Hampshire and Sussex (SWSH) Cancer Network until 2017.